uw-cmg/MAST/MAST/doc/source/16_2_0_0_whatsnew.rst

 * StructOpt packaged with MAST is now deprecated.
 Please see the code base maintained at `StructOpt_modular <https://github.com/uw-cmg/StructOpt_modular>`_ and/or contact its developers for assistance.

+Users with old workflows combining StructOpt and MAST should use version 1.3.4.

 **Changes for programmers:**

 None.